Conference Finals Frequently Asked Questions

 A: Yes, if time permits.
 However, these runs cannot be guaranteed.

-Q: I recently celebrated a birthday -- which age group will I be in?
+Q: I recently celebrated a birthday -- which age group will I be in at the Conference Finals?

 A: Racers can compete in the age group that matches his or her age on Jan.
 1 of the year in which the event is taking place OR his or her age on the first day of the event.
 No driver may participate at this event who is younger than 6 years old at the time of the event or whose 18th birthday was prior to Jan.
 1 of the year in which this event is being held.
-Also, drivers who choose to compete in the 6-9 age group must dial 11.90 seconds or slower (6-7 restricted to 13.90; 8-10 restricted to 11.90).
+All drivers must adhere to the e.t. limit outlined in the NHRA Rulebook for the category in which they are competing: Racers running in the 6-9 age group must dial 11.90 or slower (those under 8 restricted to 13.90; 8 and above restricted to 11.90); racers running in the 10, 11, and 12 age groups must dial 8.90 and slower; and racers running in the 13, 14, 15, and 16-17 age groups must dial 7.90 or slower.